itsSauravK/Election-Voting-Blockchain/readme.md

 > Put your own JWT_SECRET, SMTP_AUTH_USER, SMTP_AUTH_PASS

-`npm start` at the root folder to start the application
+`npm start` at the root folder to start the backend of the application

+Go to root folder and make .env file
+## .env variables

+ACCOUNT_MNEMONIC=
+RINKEBY_ENDPOINT=
+CONTRACT =

+> Put your own account mnemoic and rinkeby endpoint

+### To get the contract address, do the following in root folder

+ `node ethereum/compile.js`
+ `node ethereum/deploy.js`

 # To contribute